kykungz/compilr-javascript/README.md

 }

 ```
-If there is an error, success field will be `false` and the error output will be shown.
+If there is a compile/run error, success field will be `false` and the error output will be shown.
 # Configuration
 `config.js`